develCuy/community-hub/src/docs/developers/bridge/messaging.md

 ### For L1 ⇒ L2 transactions

-The majority of the cost of an L1 to L2 transaction comes from sending a transaction on Ethereum.
+The majority of the cost of an L1 to L2 transaction comes from sending a transaction on Syscoin.
-You send a transaction to the [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol) contract, which then sends a call to the [`CanonicalTransactionChain`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/rollup/CanonicalTransactionChain.sol).
+You send a transaction to the [`L1CrossDomainMessenger`](https://github.com/sys-labs/rollux/blob/develop/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol) contract, which then sends a call to the [`CanonicalTransactionChain`](https://github.com/sys-labs/rollux/blob/develop/packages/contracts/contracts/L1/rollup/CanonicalTransactionChain.sol).
-This cost is ultimately determined by gas prices on Ethereum when you're sending the cross-chain transaction.
+This cost is ultimately determined by gas prices on Syscoin when you're sending the cross-chain transaction.

 An L1 to L2 message is expected to trigger contract execution on L2, and that contract execution costs gas.
 The first 1.92 million gas on L2 is free.